shivo/versioner/README.md

 # versioner-rails

-Simple versioning solution for Rails apps.
+This gem allows you to easily add, update, and retrieve a version number for your Rails application.

 ## Installation